What Is This CAPA Guide About?

 Idealistically speaking, implementing a robust customer feedback process will help you to identify opportunities for improvement for your products before product issues surface.
 A thorough customer feedback process is about being proactive.
 It’s about adopting an approach of continuous improvement.

-How does customer feedback relate to CAPA?
+How does customer feedback relate to your CAPA meaning?
 Again, it’s about evaluating and analyzing data.
 It’s about understanding where there are opportunities for improvement.
 When you identify these opportunities, then evaluate if addressing them is CAPA worthy.
 Do you see how this approach is being proactive?

 When you launch your device into the market, you need to have processes in place to evaluate and ensure that the products conform to established specifications prior to release.
 In the event that your product does not meet the defined specifications, then this means the product is nonconforming.